floriandejonckheere/thalariond/LDAP.md

 ```

+Groups with a name that corresponds to a managed email address are called *permission groups*, and are used to determine the set of users that have access to the email at this address.
+All participating users can use their own password to login to the IMAP server.
+Permission groups are automatically created upon creation of emails.

-## Domains
+## Mail

-Perform a search with base DN `ou=Groups,dc=thalarion,dc=be` to list all managed domains.
+Perform a search with base DN `ou=Mail,dc=thalarion,dc=be` to list all managed domains.
 Scope is ignored.
 Only the `dc` attribute can be used for filtering, because it is the only data-attribute.
 Multiple filter conditions are obviously not supported.
 The DN of managed domain is not split into separate `domainComponent`s.
 Perform a search with base DN `dc=mydomain.com,dc=thalarion,dc=be` to list all emails of the managed domain.
 Scope is ignored.
 Only the `mail` attribute (the part before the '@') can be used for filtering.
 Multiple filter conditions are not supported.

+To support templated dovecot authentication binds, a client can bind against `mail=mymail,dc=mydomain.com,ou=Mail,dc=thalarion,dc=be`.
+In this mode, the provided password is checked against the passwords of all users in the permission group.

 The results are of the following format:

 ```